zaps166/QMPlay2/README.md

 - apply settings.

 ### Hardware acceleration important information:
-- CUVID, DXVA2, VDPAU and VA-API uses OpenGL2 video output, so OpenGL features are available, but CPU filters won't work.
+- CUVID, DXVA2, VDPAU and VA-API use OpenGL video output, so OpenGL features are available, but CPU filters won't work.
+- CUVID and VA-API use Vulkan video output, so Vulkan features are available, but CPU filters won't work.
 - DXVA2 requires "WGL_NV_DX_interop" extension.
+- DXVA2 and VDPAU don't work with Vulkan.
 - VDPAU, VA-API, CUVID and DXVA2 have its own deinterlacing filters.
 Their settings are available in "Settings->Video filters".
+- VA-API on Vulkan uses its own deinterlacing filter only on Intel drivers.
 - H.264 lossless movies (CRF 0 or QP 0) might not be properly decoded via VDPAU and VA-API.
 - VideoToolBox doesn't support deinterlacing.

-### VA-API information:
+### VA-API + OpenGL information:

 VA-API + OpenGL uses EGL for OpenGL context creation.
 On X11 QMPlay2 tries to detect if EGL can be used, but the detection can fail.
 In this case you can try do it manually: `export QT_XCB_GL_INTEGRATION=xcb_glx` and run QMPlay2 from command line.
 If everything is working properly, you can export this variable globally.
 This doesn't work on NVIDIA drivers.
 In case of multiple GPUs installed in system VA-API requires to use the same device as OpenGL.
 QMPlay2 detects it automatically, but if the detection fails, try to do it manually, e.g.: `export QMPLAY2_EGL_CARD_FILE_PATH=/dev/dri/card1` and run QMPlay2 from command line.
 If everything is working properly, you can export this variable globally.